The Pyrenean Sheepdog

-Small, Cheeky, Stubborn and Sensitive.
+Small, Cheeky, Independent and Sensitive.

 Who is the Pyrenean Sheepdog?

 The Pyrenean Sheepdog is a brave little dog, resourceful, capable of initiative and entirely devoted to their owner.
 They have a fairly independent nature and good training is needed to channel their energy and make the most of their intelligence and alertness.
 They are often suspicious of strangers.
-A Pyrenean Sheepdog can uniquely be both stubborn and sensitive, so a patient and knowledgeable owner, is required to train them well.
+A Pyrenean Sheepdog can uniquely be both quite independent and sensitive, so a patient and knowledgeable owner, is required to train them well.
 They are quite small with a cheeky look and it is easy to be taken in by this and the result is usually a dog that “rules the roost”.
 Don’t lose sight of the fact that they are firstly bred to be a sheepdog and are still found working sheep today.
 They want to work with their owner but need to have some way of channelling their enormous energy.
 The approach to this dog is best summed up in the words of the Basque Shepherds from the Pyrenees when they say “ He will be a willing partner but never your servant”.
 This is a dog that can excel at canine sports - tracking, obedience agility, working trials – as well as obviously herding.
 They need good training with a partnership approach that earns their respect along with plenty of exercise.
 They are bundles of energy

 What does he look like?

 The body is longer than it is tall and the head is small with a triangular shape.
 Ears are short and triangular and the eyes are almond shaped.
 They carry single or double dewclaws on the hind legs, (both are permitted).